-Spatchcocking, or butterflying, a chicken is actually pretty easy.
-All we need to do is remove the backbone with either a butchers knife or some kitchen shears.
+All you need to do is remove the backbone with either a butcher knife or some sharp kitchen shears.

 That’s it!
 The best part is, you can save the backbone to make homemade stock.
 It’s so good!

-Now that you have spatchcocked your chicken, flip it chicken breast side down, and cut some incisions on the back of the breasts to make sure the marinade will penetrate well.
+Now that you have butterflied your chicken, flip it chicken breast side down.
+Cut some incisions on the back of the breasts to ensure the marinade will soak in well.

-Next, gather all the marinade ingredients in a bowl, and whisk to combine.
+Next, measure all the marinade ingredients in a bowl and whisk to combine.

-Take the chicken out of the fridge 30 minutes to about an hour before you plan on grilling it.
-This will ensure the chicken isn’t all the way cold when it hits the grill, and will help make sure it cooks evenly.
+Remove the chicken from the fridge 30 minutes to an hour before you plan on grilling it.
+This will ensure the chicken isn’t super cold when it hits the grill.
+It will also help the chicken cook evenly.

-After the chicken has marinated long enough, remove it from the bag, then pat off the excess marinade with a paper towel.
+Remove the marinated chicken from the bag and pat off the excess marinade with a paper towel.

-Next, flip the chicken breast side down, and grill over direct heat, it until the skin is golden brown, approximately 5 or so mins to get that magical crispy skin!
+Next, flip the chicken breast side down and grill over direct heat until the skin is golden brown.
+This will take about 5 minutes to get that magical, crispy skin!

-Flip the chicken breast side up again, and check with a kitchen thermometer to make sure the internal temperature has reached 165F when inserted in the thigh.
+Flip the chicken breast side up again, and check that the internal temperature has reached 165F when inserted in the thigh.